Last Updated May 28, 2026

 - setup guide

-- calibration notes
+- calibration and validation notes

-- deployment notes
+- deployment and ethical-use notes

 - example GPS logs